-Under the terms of this guarantee, the Romanian government will have no financial liability in connection with the rehabilitation of the Roşia Montană project.
+Under the terms of this guarantee, the Romanian government will have no financial liability in connection with the rehabilitation of the Rosia Montană project.

-An engineered liner is included in the design of the Tailings Management Facility (TMF) basin.
-Specifically, the Roşia Montană Tailings Management Facility (TMF or "the facility") has been designed to be compliant with the EU Groundwater Directive (80/68/EEC), transposed as Romanian GD 351/2005.
+An engineered liner is included in the design of the Tailings Management Facility (TMF) basin to be protective of groundwater.
+Specifically, the Roṣia Montană Tailings Management Facility (TMF or "the facility") has been designed to be compliant with the EU Groundwater Directive (80/68/EEC), transposed as Romanian GD 351/2005.
 The TMF is also designed for compliance with the EU Mine Waste Directive (2006/21/EC) as required by the Terms of Reference established by the MEWM in May, 2005.
 The following paragraphs provide a discussion of how the facility is compliant with the directives.